BHRT For Women

 - Increase energy

-- Ease an overactive bladder and sometimes put an end to recurring urinary tract infections
+- Ease an overactive bladder and other urinary issues

 - Relieve joint aches and pains

-- Protect your bones to prevent bone fractures in later years
+- Protect your bones to prevent future fractures

 - Stabilize your mood, improve depression and anxiety

 - Lower your risk of heart disease and type 2 diabetes